EastfordCommunicator/website/articles/34/1/bowen-memorial-field.md

 ---
-title: Bowen's Memorial Field Committee working on plan for field improvements
+title: Bowen's Memorial Field Committee Working on Plan for Field Improvements
 ---

 EASTFORD --- The Bowen's Memorial Field Committee is a group of town